 Visit your stop before school starts to familiarize your child with it.

-Look for visual clues to help them identify when it is time to get off the bus.
+Look for visual clues to help them identify when to get off the bus.

-On school days, please be at the stop ready, watching, and waiting 5 minutes prior to the stop time.
+On school days, please be at the stop ready, watching, and waiting 5 minutes before the stop time.

 Primary student tags.
 During the first weeks of school, students in grades K-2 will be given luggage tags on their backpacks to help school staff, drivers, and students remember their routes and stops.